Shoter3000/Shoter3000/README.md

 - PL/SQL

 ## Current activities
-👩‍💻 I'm currently working on The Bricks game

 🧠 I'm currently learning js and php.
 Also learning how to operate in Oracle APEX